Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Waveform Mismatch

 In the case where the best-match template in the template bank does not exactly match the embedded waveform, the distribution of \chisq ~over many Gaussian noise realizations is a classical \chisq ~distribution with a non-central parameter,

 where $\langle\cdot\rangle$ denotes the average over noise realizations.
 The factor, $\kappa$, in the non-central parameter is bound by

 where $\epsilon$ is the minimized mismatch between the template and the underlying waveform, as is defined in Eq.~\ref{eqn:max_eps}.
 The approximate equality is satisfied when $\epsilon\ll1$.
 This bound is agnostic of the specific waveform of the signal and templates.
-Consequently, the non-central parameter introduced by using Type-I templates on Type-II signals is smaller than $0.12\langle s\rangle^2$ in most cases, if we take the largest mismatch to be 6\%.
-If such a non-central parameter lies within the \chisq~threshold during detection, Type-II images are unlikely to be vetoed.
+Consequently, the non-central parameter introduced by using type I templates on type II signals is smaller than $0.12\langle s\rangle^2$ in most cases, if we take the largest mismatch to be 6\%.
+If such a non-central parameter lies within the \chisq~threshold during detection, type II images are unlikely to be vetoed.